Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. image:: AppSeries3.png

-.. tip: when the *Patient* box is selected, it is possible to search the patient by surname: just start typing the patient you want.
+.. tip: when the *Patient* box is selected (see green rectangle highlighted in the previous figure), it is possible to search the patient by surname: just start typing the patient you want.

 .. _below: